SQL Database Options

 - An embedded H2 database

-This page and its subpages explain the benefits of the new database options and how to use them.
+This topic will explain the benefits of the preferred database options and how to use them.
+Review the following to stand up or migrate your instance:

 Choosing a Database Mode